obonhamcarter/www.oliverbonhamcarter.com/content/outreach/3_coolPlots.md

 plt.show()
 ```

+Love this kind of plot?
+Then check out more like it at <a href="https://matplotlib.org/stable/gallery/lines_bars_and_markers/fill.html#sphx-glr-gallery-lines-bars-and-markers-fill-py" target="_blank">MatPlotLib</a> for filled polygon analysis.

 ### Quantile Loss

 Try to run the code below to see what kind of plot it makes.
 What can you see in this plot?
 What can you *not* see in this plot?
 In other words, what kinds of information is provided in this plot?